 The Chaplaincy Concentrations are designed for those called to Hospital Chaplaincy or Military Chaplaincy.

-Clinical Pastoral Education (CPE) brings seminary students into supervised ministry with people in crises.
-The heart of CPE is ministry with people and learning from that ministry through reflection, discussion, and evaluation with other students and a certified CPE supervisor.
-CPE training centers are usually located in hospitals and medical centers.
+Clinical Pastoral Education (CPE) brings seminary students into supervised ministry with people in crisis, usually in a hospital setting.
 George Fox Evangelical Seminary is a member of the Association of Clinical Pastoral Education.
-Therefore, any seminary student in the MDiv degree program may choose to do his or her internship in a CPE setting.
-Students pay regular seminary tuition for seminary credits awarded for CPE units.
-However, students may be eligible to be reimbursed for the cost of CPE units.
+The heart of CPE is ministry with people and learning from that ministry through reflection, discussion, and evaluation with other students and a certified CPE supervisor at an ACPE accredited training center.
+Any GFES student in the MDiv degree program may choose to do his or her internship in a CPE setting (requires application to and acceptance by a local CPE center; spaces are limited).
+Students pay regular seminary tuition for seminary credits awarded for CPE units, and also pay tuition at the CPE center.
+However, students may be eligible to be reimbursed for the tuition paid to the hospital for the first 1.5 CPE units (9 semester hours).
 Reimbursement is limited to 75 percent of the seminary tuition paid for the credits awarded for CPE experience.
 Students can apply for reimbursement by submitting receipts upon successful completion of the CPE program.
 Students who feel called to hospital chaplaincy would take the following recommended path at George Fox Evangelical Seminary:

 Hospital Chaplaincy Path

 - Completion of a unit of CPE training at an approved training site.
-A chaplaincy student would take PSTD 565 CPE training (6 hours).
-These are typically offered in two formats:
+A chaplaincy student would take PSTD 565 CPE training (6 hours) in lieu of internship.
+CPE units are typically offered in two formats:

-- Summer 11-week intensive = 1 unit (100 hours of structured group and training and 300 hours of clinical practice—stipend offered by some hospitals)
+- Summer: 11-week full-time internship = 1 unit (100 hours of structured training and 300 hours of clinical practice—stipend offered by some hospitals)

-- Ordination or a certificate of ministry from the person's denomination.
+- Ordination or similar endorsement from the student's denomination.

-- After fulfilling the requirements of the Association of Professional Chaplains, the individual would apply for certification.
+- After fulfilling additional requirements from the Association of Professional Chaplains (APC), the individual would apply for board certification.
 Students are encouraged to become student members of APC.

+Those who feel called to military chaplaincy should contact the branch of service in which they desire to serve.
+The chaplain representative/recruiter for the area will acquaint you with the scholarships, requirements, and steps toward accomplishing this objective.
 Most branches of the military require the master of divinity degree for their chaplains.
 The MDiv course is designed to enable the student to prepare for ordination.
-Each student looking forward to ordination in a particular denomination must secure recommendation from, and follow procedures already established in that church for such recognition.
+Each student looking forward to ordination in a particular denomination must secure recommendation from, and follow procedures already established in, that church for such recognition.
 The seminary assumes no responsibility of this nature.
-Those who feel called to military chaplaincy should contact the branch of service in which they desire to serve.
-The chaplain representative for the area will acquaint you with the scholarships, requirements, and steps toward accomplishing this objective.
-Those students who attend Military Chaplaincy School will receive 8 hours as substitute for PSTD 501 Pastoral Counseling, PSTD 575 Pastoral Internship (2 hours), and another PSTD course, depending on the training.
+Those students who attend Military Chaplaincy School may receive 8 hours as substitute for PSTD 501 Pastoral Counseling, PSTD 575 Pastoral Internship (2 hours), and another PSTD course, depending on the training.